 The environmental field is particularly rich with Internet sources.
 These include home pages by the EPA, the Cornell Legal Information Institute, the Environmental Professionals Homepage and The Environmental Organization Web Directory.

 Administrative Decisions: Westlaw has the environmental ALJ decisions for various states in databases using the form xxENV-ADMIN, where the "xx" stands for the states' two-letter postal code abbreviation.
 To search all states at once, use the MENV-ADMIN database.
 For U.S. EPA decisions, see "United States Environmental Protection Agency."

 Document Delivery: Environment-related pleadings, opinions, regulations and other materials may be published or reported in the Daily Environment Report or The Environmental Law Reporter (see News, below).
-If they're only reported, you can order the full text from Bloomberg BNA Research & Custom Services (formerly BNA Plus) at 800-372-1033, Option 5, or ELR at 800-433-5120, respectively.
+If they're only reported, you can order the full text from Bloomberg BNA Research & Custom Services (formerly BNA Plus) at 703-341-3287 or firstname.lastname@example.org, or ELR at 800-433-5120, respectively.

 Foreign & International: The European Environment Agency posts information on the environmental situation in Europe, with links to national Agencies.
-The ASIL Guide to Electronic Resources for International Law provides links to international environmental law sites.
+The ASIL Electronic Resource Guide includes a chapter on International Environmental Law.
 Databases posted on The Multilaterals Project function as an online catalog for environmental law-related laws, treaties, cases, Instruments of the E.U., reports, etc. For more, see A Basic Guide to International Environmental Legal Research by Heidi Frostestad Kuehl and, if applicable, Researching International Marine Environmental Law by Arundhati Ashok Satkalmi.